The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Energy gradient

-See also: Fluence, Pigment density, Parameter adjustment.
+See also: Fluence, Pigment density, Parameter adaptation.

 H